KOMAL9/HeritageSites/README.md

 npm start

 Future Enhancements:
-Authentication & Authorization.
+a)Authentication & Authorization.
-Admin panel for site management.
-User comments & ratings for heritage sites.
+b)Admin panel for site management. c)User comments & ratings for heritage sites.

 Notes :
-Ensure the backend is running before launching the frontend.
-The project is currently minimal and does not include authentication/authorization.
+a)Ensure the backend is running before launching the frontend. b)The project is currently minimal and does not include authentication/authorization.